aweymo/cs_land/index.md

     enabled: false
     url: ''
     button_text: ''
-- template: content-feature
+- template: 2-column-text
-  block: feature-1
+  block: two-column-1
-  media_alignment: Left
-  slug: m2
+  col_1:
-  content: The second resource that informed my focus is the Northwest Room, the archive
+    content: The second resource that informed my focus was the Northwest Room, the archive of the Tacoma Public Library.
+Anna Trammell, the Lead Historian for the Northwest Room and also the sponsor of this Capstone, curated archival collections and oral history recordings which applied to my area of focus and needed organization, finding aids and digitization.
+    slug: nwr1
+    headline: ''
+  col_2:
-    of the Tacoma Public Library.
-Anna Trammell, the Lead Historian for the Northwest Room and also the sponsor of this Capstone, curated archival collections and oral history recordings which applied to my area of focus and needed organization, finding aids and digitization. <br><br>These projects helped me learn about the Norwegian American community through the Ancient Order of Vikings, a fraternal organization for immigrants, and the Puyallup Valley chapter of the Japanese American Citizens League, a nationwide organization which played a crucial role in WWII incarceration.
+    content: These projects helped me learn about the Norwegian American community through the Ancient Order of Vikings, a fraternal organization for immigrants, and the Puyallup Valley chapter of the Japanese American Citizens League, a nationwide organization which played a crucial role in WWII incarceration.
 I also pulled from the Northwest Room's <em>Bicentennial Oral History Project</em>, where digitized recordings shed light on Puget Sound's Polish, Italian and Native American communities.
-  media:
-    image: "/uploads/2022/05/01/aov013_c.png"
-    alt_text: "The Ancient Order of Vikings\t1925-12-05 Scrapbook for fraternal organization The Ancient Order of Vikings, containing photographs and personal remembrances of group members in both English and Norwegian language. "
+    slug: nwr2
     headline: ''
 - template: content-feature
   block: feature-1
   media_alignment: Right